 Despite this positive meaning of intactness, nonetheless, to merely say that virginity on a bodily level deepens a spiritual virginity is not adequate, and can actually be misleading, leading to the very opposite of what true virginity aims at.
 This is true, in other words, particularly in the dynamics of human relationships.
 For example, it has been said at times that a consecrated virgin needs to “guard her heart” from ever loving anyone except God, to lock it up and keep it safe for him alone.
 For her to love another person or to be loved by another person, in this understanding, would inherently obscure her total belonging to God, and would be an infidelity to the mystery of virginity to which she is called.
-But I am convinced that this is the very contrary of God’s intentions for virginity, both in this life and in eternity.
-Rather, virginity, from the fullness of a truly chaste, intact, and total gift of oneself to God, is also simultaneously a way of making oneself more capable of love and vulnerability, before both God and before human others.
+Now there is a deep seed of truth in this: the attitude of spiritual virginity, which virginity as a vocation serves, calls for a radical and total purity of heart in which God alone is sought in all things and beyond all things, without compromise, sedatives, or distractions.
+Any and all things, whether natural created goods or human relationships, find their place only within this ardent pursuit of God alone, in Christ, and a total openness to welcome him in the naked space of the heart.
+This is in fact true for every vocation, clearly, for all human life, which virginity or chastity as a vocation serves.
+Nonetheless, just as there are two inseparable commandments—love of God and love of neighbor—so too virginity, from the fullness of a truly chaste, intact, and total gift of oneself to God, is also simultaneously a way of making oneself more capable of love and vulnerability, before both God and before human others.
 It is a stepping beyond the sphere of competition, of mere natural attraction, of the pleasure of the body—and indeed of the very paradigm of romantic love and the normal way of marriage tied to this life—and an immersing of oneself in the very virginal love of the Trinity.
 Precisely in this way, it radically unseals the capacity to share in the true intersubjectivity of persons for which our hearts were created, and which in this fallen world is continually in danger of being obscured.
 It is thus not a “protected” life, a life surrounded with many barriers and walls to keep one safe with God alone; it is rather a vulnerable life in which every wall surrounding the heart is dissolved by love to become pure acceptance and self-giving in love, to live already now as deeply as possible the ceaseless circulation of love that is the inner life of the Trinity, and which permeates the whole of creation and all human relationships.

 Perhaps in the abstract one can struggle to understand this—particular if one approaches the whole question of virginity on the basis of fear.
 Despite this, in concrete experience before one another, we can continually feel and experience this gift operative within us quite vividly, for the grace of chastity poured into us by the redeeming touch of God is in fact very efficacious.
 It will not allow us to settle with anything less than a true living participation in the intimacy of the Trinity, both in relation to God himself as well as in relation to each one of our brothers and sisters, and in particular those entrusted specifically into the orbit of our love, and us into theirs.

-Virginity, as the surpassing of the natural sexual act and the desires, privileges, and limitations of marriage, makes the encounter and love between the sexes even deeper precisely because it is more directly rooted in the Mystery that natural love symbolizes and to which it points.
-It is particularly “transparent” to the light of God, to the beauty of the Trinity, and this light makes an even deeper intimacy possible.i The sphere of the body and sexuality, for married or dating persons, can tend to be less transparent to God because of the strength of the natural attraction, etc. But a woman also and especially desires to be seen, known, loved, and cherished precisely in the virginal place of her heart—in her true identity, beyond her sexual appeal or feminine attractiveness—and any sexual desire on the part of the man tends to obscure the purity and intensity of this cherishing.
-This is how the “word” of cherishing love, indeed even the word of predilection about which John Paul II speaks, can resound loudly and clearly in virginity just as it can in natural marriage, and in a way even more so.
+Virginity, as the surpassing of the natural desires, privileges, and limitations of marriage, makes the encounter and love between the sexes even deeper precisely because it is more directly rooted in the Mystery that natural love symbolizes and to which it points.
+It is particularly “transparent” to the light of God, to the beauty of the Trinity, and this light makes an even deeper communion possible.i The “word” of cherishing love, indeed even the word of predilection about which John Paul II speaks, can resound loudly and clearly in virginity just as it can in natural marriage, and in a way even more so.
 It is precisely, in other words, the virginal renunciation that makes one’s super-affirmation of the other’s beauty more palpable, safe, and profound.
 This renunciation is thus ultimately not a renunciation, but a transition from one expression of intimacy to an intimacy that is deeper: deeper because it is both more deeply plunged into the Heart of God, and also more deeply rooted in, encompassing, and cradling the other in the virginal beauty of who they are.
 (Of course, since both vocations ultimately converge in the single mystery that surpasses them while being incarnate within them, marriage itself can be an expression of precisely this virginal way of seeing.
 Indeed, it is meant to be so.)

 I have said that the natural, physical “tearing” (of circumcision for the man and sexual union for the woman) is a remedy that God has written into the human body in order to try and counteract concupiscence and the “obscuring” of true love due to the intensity of human passion and bodily pleasure.
 But virginity is a more radical “tearing,” one that is free and deliberate and thus more personal.
 It is a stepping-beyond the sexual realm entirely—insofar as it is expressed in this temporal world which is passing away, but not insofar as the sexual mystery itself will endure into eternity in its inmost virginal, personal meaning.
 And it does this, not in order to renounce intimacy, but to move beyond the partial and imperfect expressions of this intimacy, in order to step into the realm of pure light and beauty, into the deepest mutual self-donation of virginal persons within the cradling embrace of the Trinity.